josteist/Compadre/README.md

 When generating the model using make_BayesCMR each rate can be defined by a formula `spec ~` ,`ext ~` and `samp ~`.

-´ ~ time´ (add a random deviation from the overall rate to each transition) ´ ~ div´  (add a diversity-dependent term.
+` ~ time` (add a random deviation from the overall rate to each transition) ` ~ div`  (add a diversity-dependent term.

 Diversity is roughly estimated as # obs / sampling prob).
-Doesn't work for sampling rates, which are used for diversity estimation
+Doesn't work for sampling rates, which are used for diversity estimation.
+An intercept is included by default.
+Also note that all drivers, including diversity, are normalized so parameters reflect relative importance as drivers.
+Lastly, all rates are implemented and estimated on the log-scale

 More complex models take longer to estimate.
-Here speciation rates vary over time (they are not 'functions' of time as in + alpha*time, but this makes the model include a random effect per interval transition. )
+Here speciation rates vary over time (they are not 'functions' of time as in + alpha*time, but this makes the model include a random effect per interval transition.)

 ```
 mb <- make_BayesCMR(Obs,dts,
                     spec = ~time)
 # Also you can call the model, and it will print out some basic info about it.
 mb

  == Compadre model ==
 Model includes  14912  taxa, spanning  23  intervals.
 The model was generated Tue Jul 09 15:17:10 2019 and has 26 parameters.